Najib-Haq/CSE-472-Machine-Learning/README.md

 ## Note
-Please Visit -[this repo]() for the complete organized version of Offline 4: CNN From Scratch.
+Please Visit [this repo](https://github.com/Najib-Haq/Vectorized-CNN-from-scratch) for the complete organized version of Offline 4: CNN From Scratch.
 This implementation was rearranged to fit submission guidelines in this version.